freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-and-html5/comment-out-html.english.md

 ## Description
 <section id='description'>
 Remember that in order to start a comment, you need to use <code>&#60;!--</code> and to end a comment, you need to use <code>--&#62;</code>
 Here you'll need to end the comment before your <code>h2</code> element begins.
+Don't hesitate to put a lot of comments in your code, it will help you to remind what you did and make other people able to read your code.
 </section>

 ## Instructions